 Should either the temperature or the pressure inside the tank become dangerously high, the water relief valve will open up, thus preventing serious problems from ensuing.

-Yet relief valves are prone to develop pesky and annoying leaks as time goes on.
+Yet water heater pressure relief valves are prone to develop pesky and annoying leaks as time goes on.

 This article will discuss two potential causes of such leaks, as well as how to fix the problem.

 Excessive Tank Pressure

-Chronically high pressure inside of a water heater is one of the most common causes of relief valve leaks.
+Chronically high pressure inside of a water heater is one of the most common causes of water heater pressure relief valve leaks.